The heat flow conjecture for polynomials and random matrices: A dynamical systems perspective

 The paths $z_{j}(\tau)$ then satisfy

 \end{proposition}

 The sums on the right-hand side of (\ref{theODE}) and (\ref{secondDeriv}) are over all $k$ different from $j,$ with $j$ fixed.
-The result in (\ref{theODE}) is discussed on Terry Tao's blog \cite{Tao1} and dates back at least to the work of Csordas, Smith, and Varga \cite{CSV}.
-In application to the circular-to-semicircular conjecture, we would take $\tau_{0}=1$ and $\tau=0$ (or, more generally, $\tau=1-t$ for $-1\leq t\leq1$), whereas in the semicircular-to-circular conjecture, we would take $\tau_{0}=0$ and $\tau=1$ (or, more generally, $\tau=t$ for $0\leq t\leq2$).
+The result in (\ref{theODE}) is discussed on Terry Tao's blog \cite{Tao1} and dates back at least to the work of Csordas, Smith, and Varga \cite[Lemma 2.4]{CSV}.
+The result that (\ref{theODE}) implies (\ref{secondDeriv}) dates back at least to work of Choodnovsky and Choodnovsky \cite[Corollary 7]{CC}.
+We emphasize that the polynomial $p_{\tau}^{N}$ in (\ref{pTauDef}) is well-defined for all $\tau \in\mathbb{C}$ by (\ref{pTauDef}), whether the roots are distinct or not.

 \begin{remark} The second-order equations in (\ref{secondDeriv}) are the equations of motion for the \textbf{rational Calogero--Moser system}.
 (Take $\omega=0$ and $g^{2}=-1/N$ in the notation of \cite[Eq.
 (3)]{Cal}.)
 It follows that solutions to (\ref{theODE}) are special cases of solutions to the rational Calogero--Moser system, in which the initial velocities are chosen to satisfy (\ref{theODE}) at $\tau=0.$ \end{remark}